SMotlaq/LoRa/README.md

 ```
 ### Over current protection
 The max current must be a multiple of 5 if it is less than 120, and must be a multiple of 10 if it is greater than 120.
 Minimum value is 45 mA and maximum is 240 mA.
+See [this file](https://github.com/SMotlaq/LoRa_third/blob/master/OCP_values.xlsx?raw=true) to know allowed currents.